sematext/docs/docs/logs/logsene-api-reference.md

 Apps, Alerts..., then API key of that Account) - it can be found **[here](https://apps.sematext.com/ui/team/accounts)**.
-API key needs to be passed as an attribute to all API calls and is used by Logsene to authenticate Account under which some API call is done.
+API key needs to be passed as an attribute to all API calls and is used by our centralized logging management solution to authenticate Account under which some API call is done.
  API keys and App tokens used in this document are fake.
 Use your own API key and App tokens.